G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 Can you therefore see that infinite reality can never be comprehended, that infinite perfection can never be understood?
 If you could ever reach reality in fullness, there would then be nothing more to learn.
 There would be no grander and more sublime stages of evolution to reach and pass through.
 Don't you see this?
 Therefore evolution is endless, there is always a higher truth to gain, always a higher expansion of consciousness to attain, always sublimer heights to climb; and thus there is endless growth, endless expansion.

-Many Voices — Yes, yes, Professor.
+Many Voices — Yes, Yes.

 G. de P. — I want to add this.
 Beware of one thing: if you let discouragement enter into your hearts, you are in a very dangerous and precarious state of mind.
 It shows that you are then more than ever under the sway of maya.
-The very foundation-stone of the esoteric wisdom is that reality manifests as a constant expansion in consciousness lasting for ever.
+The very foundation-stone of the esoteric wisdom is that reality manifests as a constant expansion in consciousness lasting forever.

-Student — Professor, is it right to say that at the time when we were in nirvana, before the present manvantara, and when we were coming out of it, we threw off from ourselves the atoms in much the same way as the sun throws out the forces which make up the planets for its next solar manvantara?
+Student — Is it right to say that at the time when we were in nirvana, before the present manvantara, and when we were coming out of it, we threw off from ourselves the atoms in much the same way as the sun throws out the forces which make up the planets for its next solar manvantara?

 G. de P. — I think I have your idea, and the answer is yes.
 Coming out of the intermanvantaric nirvana means entering upon the beginning of a new cycle of manifestation.
 This entering upon it is done by throwing out from yourself, by oozing out from yourself, various vehicles, in which you will thereafter live and work throughout that manvantaric cycle of manifestation.
 Time and time again on all the different planes you will be doing this, just as you have done it in your present incarnation as a man.
 Do you understand?